Controlling violets in the lawn

 The best time to spray herbicides on perennial weeds is September through early October when plants are storing carbohydrates for winter and the following spring.
 No significant response may be seen in fall, but results should be apparent in spring.
 Do not apply herbicide when rain is expected within 24 hours, or preferably 48 hours.
 Read the label and caution information before applying any herbicide.

 A healthy lawn is the strongest defense against weeds.
 Maintaining a regime of proper mowing, watering, and fertilization will enable any gardener to combat weeds in a lawn.
-Contact the Yard and Garden Line or your local county Extension Office for information on lawn maintenance and fertilization.
+Contact your local county Extension Office for information on lawn maintenance and fertilization.
 You can also visit Extension's website, then click onto Horticulture and Gardening.
 Extension's URL is: http://www.extension.umn.edu